Xceptance/XCMailr/readme.md

 ## Run the Application
 * Just rename the application.conf.template to application.conf and edit the application.conf (see Configuration).
 Then run the 'run.sh'-script.
 * If you set a value for "application.basedir", the server will use that value as contextpath for your application.
 That means when you specify the value "xcmailr" for the basedir and "http://localhost:8080" as "application.url", then your application can be locally reached at "http://localhost:8080/xcmailr".
 If you want to run the application behind a reverse proxy, have a look at the section below.
-* To drop and recreate all tables (which will remove all data contained in this tables!), run the script with the parameter "-Dxcmailr.xcmstart.droptables=true".
+* IMPORTANT: Make sure to use different values for all of the following settings, otherwise you might purge your production DB by accident:
+  * ebean.datasource.databaseUrl
+  * %test.ebean.datasource.databaseUrl
+  * %dev.ebean.datasource.databaseUrl

 ## Build from Source
 * If you want to build the project from the sources, you have two options to run the webapp.
 * First option (after you've changed something and want to check your changes), the development-mode:
  * cd into the 'xcmailr-webapp' folder
  * execute 'mvn clean jetty:run' to clean up the target-folder (if existent) and run the app in development-mode inside an embedded-jetty running on localhost:8080 (the "basedir" will be ignored here)
- * NOTE: The webapp does not check whether the database and the tables exist.
-On the first run, you must set "%dev.ebean.ddl.run" and "%dev.ebean.ddl.generate" in application.conf to "true" to execute the "create table"-scripts and run the app successfully (afterwards you should set these values to "false" again, otherwise the database will be dropped and recreated after each server-reload).
- * NOTE2 (especially for contributors): You probably want to change the configuration-file in dev-mode.
+ * NOTE (especially for contributors): You probably want to change the configuration-file in dev-mode.
 Thereby, you should either set a gitignore (or svn:ignore) to prevent that your personal data (e.g. the mailservice-login) will be committed to the repository or you can place another application.conf at /home/yourUsername/conf/ .
 The ninja-framework uses Apache Commons Configuration to read the file.
 It will search for the configuration-file at first in this folder.
 In both cases you have to take care that the .conf-files at ./xcmailr-webapp/src/main/java/conf and ./xcmailr-resources/conf are up-to-date and contain all necessary keys.
 * Second option (to create the build-folder):
  * cd into the home-directory of XCMailr
  * run 'mvn clean package' to create the build-folder